mtanzi/phoenix_vat_checker/README.md

 # PhoenixVatChecker

-This application checks if the given VAT number is valid, if so it returns the information of the company.
+This application uses Phoenix Live View to checks if the VAT number passed is valid, if so it returns the information of the related company.

 ---